 Entrusting Disabled Children to Jesus, Via Catholic Schools

-COMMENTARY: Denver’s FIRE Foundation’s mission champions students with disabilities in Catholic schools by providing educational resources, fundraising, and promoting a culture of belonging.
+COMMENTARY: FIRE Foundation of Denver’s mission champions students with disabilities in Catholic schools by providing educational resources, fundraising, and promoting a culture of belonging.

-Editor’s Note: Francis Maier gave the following address Aug.
-23 at the Denver FIRE Foundation’s annual gala.
-It is reprinted here with his permission.

 She also knows what it means to be the mother of a child with special needs.
 Our son Dan has Down syndrome.
 Three of our 11 grandchildren have disabilities ranging from the moderate to the severe.
 So the work of the FIRE Foundation isn’t some theoretical “good thing” for us.
 It’s very personal.
 And I hope you get a chance to speak with Suann at some point this evening because she’s an extraordinary teacher, a remarkable woman, and the heart of our family.

-Note: Editor’s Note: Francis Maier gave the following address Aug.
-23 at the FIRE Foundation of Denver’s annual gala.
-It is reprinted here with his permission.